NathanNeurotic/opentuna-installer-remapped/README.md

 # OpenTuna installer

 This is the OpenTuna installer.
-This will install OpenTuna hacked icons, SYS-CONF folder, and ~~APPS~~ BOOT folder on PS2 consoles with ROMs ranging from versions 1.10 to 2.30 (2.50?).
+This will install OpenTuna hacked icons, SYS-CONF folder, SYS_FMCBCFG folder, LDR_FMCBD-1.966 folder and ~~APPS~~ BOOT folder on PS2 consoles with ROMs ranging from versions 1.10 to 2.30 (2.50?).
 This means OpenTuna is now compatible with Fat and Slim models from SCPH-18000 up to SCPH-90010 and PS2-TV.

 This installer will not remove System Update Exploits (FHDB, FMCB, PS2BBL) but it will reconfigure them to a unified FMCB experience across exploits and models.
 This means if you have applications mapped with those programs, you will need to re-add them to the CNF or INI respectively.
-(FreeMCBoot Configurator if you don't know what I'm referencing)
+(FreeMCBoot Configurator if you don't know what I'm referencing or text edit BOOT/CONFIG.INI with wLaunchELF's MISC/Text Editor to adjust BOOT.ELF's auto launch and launch keys.)

 ##### note: